MediaComem/comem-archidep/SYSADMIN-CHEATSHEET.md

 /dev/disk/cloud/azure_resource-part1    /mnt    auto    defaults,nofail,x-systemd.requires=cloud-init.service,comment=cloudconfig       0       2
 ```

-:warning: *WARNING: be very careful to execute the following command exactly as
+:warning: :warning: :warning: **WARNING: be very careful to execute the
-is* :warning: *(Corrupting your `/etc/fstab` file can prevent your server from
+following command exactly as is.** *(Corrupting your `/etc/fstab` file can
-rebooting.)*
+prevent your server from rebooting.)* :warning: :warning: :warning:

 To make the swap space permanent, execute the following command to add the
 appropriate line to your server's `/etc/fstab` file: